After Your Hearing

 • Do not use your old passport to travel to any country for any purpose.

-• If you need to travel, apply for a Canadian refugee travel document.
+• If you need to travel, apply for a Refugee Travel Document.

 • Do not visit your former country or countries.

-• Make sure that everything you say or give to the IRB-RPD for your refugee hearing is true.
+• Make sure that everything you say or give to the IRB-RPD for your refugee hearing is true and fully accurate.

-• Do not hide any important information about your claim from the IRB-RPD.
+• Do not hide any important and relevant information about your claim from the IRB-RPD.

-• Use a legal representative with a good reputation to help you with applications.
-Do not take legal advice from unqualified people or from anyone who tells you to lie.
+• Do not take legal advice from unqualified people or from anyone who tells you to lie.

-• Think carefully before applying for citizenship in another country because it may mean losing your ability to stay in Canada.
+• Think carefully before applying for citizenship in another country because it may jeopardize your ability to stay in Canada.

 • Do not commit a crime.
-For some crimes, Canada can remove a refugee claimant, a protected person, or even a permanent resident.
-If you are involved in criminal court, let your lawyer know your status.
-Ask how being found guilty might change it.
-Ask your criminal lawyer to contact your immigration lawyer.
+For some serious crimes, Canada can remove a refugee claimant, a protected person, or even a permanent resident.
+If you are involved in criminal court, let your lawyer know your immigration status.
+Ask your criminal and immigration lawyers how being found guilty might affect your status.
+Ask your criminal lawyer to contact your immigration lawyer so they can both assist you.

 Your Refugee Claim is Rejected

-If the IRB-RPD reject your claim, it may be because:
+If the IRB-RPD rejects your claim, it may be because:

 • They do not believe your claim.

-• You did not show you had good reasons to need protection.
+• They do not think you have good reasons to need protection.

-• The authorities in your country are able to protect you.
+• They think the authorities in your country are able to protect you.

-• There is a place in your country that is safe and reasonable for you to live in.
+• They think there is a place in your country that is safe and reasonable for you to live in.

-• You are a citizen of or live in another country.
+• You are a citizen or permanent resident of another country where there is no risk.

 • You have been involved in serious crime, war crimes, or crimes against humanity.